Puna teal: Mating and Reproduction

 The first breeding event usually occurs at one year old.
 The species is mostly monogamous, though some males exhibit polygyny to some extent to carry out extra-pair copulations.
-In the wild, they live either in single pairs, or in small groups, consisting of Puna teals alone or mixed with Silver teals.
+In the wild, they live either in single pairs, or in small groups, consisting of Puna teal alone or mixed with silver teal.

-Puna teals nest on the ground in rough vegetation such as long grass, not always close to the water.
+Puna teal nest on the ground in rough vegetation such as long grass, not always close to the water.
 They lay their eggs between April and June, and the eggs are a creamy pink color.
 Clutch size ranges from 5 to 8 eggs, and chicks usually weigh around 25 g at hatching.
 Females incubate the eggs alone for approximately 25 days, but, like swans and geese, both parents rear the ducklings.
 Males accompany the brood and defend the female during the fledging period.
 The relationship between the male and female may be long-term.

 Migration

-Puna teals are mainly non-migratory, sedentary birds, but they carry out altitudinal shifts outside their breeding season, descending from their breeding locations in the high Andes to lower elevations in response to decreased resource abundance.
+Puna teal are mainly non-migratory, sedentary birds, but they carry out altitudinal shifts outside their breeding season, descending from their breeding locations in the high Andes to lower elevations in response to decreased resource abundance.
 During these periods, individuals can be observed in lowlands and occasionally along the coast of Peru.

 Vocalizations

-The Puna teal's call differs from the Silver teal's.
+The calls of Puna teal differs from those of silver teal.
 Its "decrescendo" call is shorter, consisting of only 4-5 weaker notes.
 Other reported vocalizations include a low, chatting sound ("hueer, pt pt pt..."), a mechanical, rising trill ("trrrrr" or "dr-r-r"), and a low alarm call ("whr" or "errr").